Money in the Bank (2026)

-The 2026 Money in the Bank, also promoted as Money in the Bank: New Orleans, is an upcoming professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It will be the 17th annual Money in the Bank event and will take place on Sunday, September 6, 2026, at the Smoothie King Center in New Orleans, Louisiana, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-This will be the first Money in the Bank to be held in September, making it the latest scheduled Money in the Bank in a calendar year, and the first one to be held after SummerSlam.
+The 2026 Money in the Bank, also promoted as Money in the Bank: New Orleans, is an upcoming professional wrestling premium live event (PLE) produced by WWE, to be held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It will be the 17th annual Money in the Bank event and will take place on Saturday, October 10, 2026, at the Smoothie King Center in New Orleans, Louisiana.
+The event is based around the Money in the Bank ladder match in which multiple wrestlers compete to retrieve a briefcase hanging above the ring that contains a contract that guarantees a world championship match of the winner's choosing at any time within the next year.

+This will be the first Money in the Bank to be held in October, making it the latest scheduled Money in the Bank in a calendar year, and the first one to be held after SummerSlam, as the event is generally scheduled sometime between WrestleMania and SummerSlam.
+This will also be the first Money in the Bank to air on the ESPN streaming service in United States.